dailystudio/devbricksx-android/android/docs/globalcontext.md

 # Global Context
 As you know **Context** is an important thing in Android application.
 Your code can do few things without **Context**.
-Latest interfaces in Android SDK prvoide sufficient way to help developers avoid holding an instance of Context. **DevBricksX** also provides you an interface to bind a global application context - **GlobalContextWrapper**.
-You can retrieve it at anywhere in your application.
+The latest interfaces in Android SDK provide sufficient ways to help developers avoid holding an instance of Context. **DevBricksX** also provides you an interface to bind a global application context - **GlobalContextWrapper**.
+You can retrieve it anywhere in your application.

 ## Bind context